 What is a Proposal?

 A proposal is a plan or an idea which is laid out succinctly in a written form.
 It is a formal way of pitching a concept and suggesting people to decide upon it.
 Concepts should be delivered in a structured format.
 However, a proposal shouldn’t be a hodgepodge of ideas.
-It is essential to outline your text, specify a timeframe or budget, and present your purpose with a clear plan of action.
+It is essential to outline your text, specify a timeframe or budget proposal, and present your purpose with a clear plan of action.
 Crafting an expertly written proposal establishes you as somebody professional and knowledgeable in your field of expertise.

 How to Write Effective Proposals

-Whether it’s a special event, an academic project or a business deal, the primary aim is to get a positive response and win your reader’s trust.
+Whether it’s a special event proposal, an academic project or a business deal, the primary aim is to get a positive response and win your reader’s trust.
 Remember, it’s all grounded on trust!
 Your proposal needs to be brief yet convincing.
 We have provided you with several rules of thumb when writing proposals to help you get started.

 1. Know Your Audience

-Before you begin writing a proposal, know your readers.
+Before you begin writing a sample proposal, know your readers.
 The goal is to persuade your target audience.
 Your choice of words must be accurate yet compelling.
 However, you can’t make a winning proposal if you don’t have a knowledge of your target market.
 Be informed of their needs and preferences.

 2. Be Specific